Last updated on

-Mexican street tacos are mini tacos, often sold off of street carts in Mexico.
-While they can include various toppings, the most common is a simple mixture of cilantro and onions, with a squeeze of lime juice.
+Mexican street tacos are mini tacos often sold off of street carts in Mexico.
+While they always include a protein like chicken, steak or pork, they can include various toppings, the most common is a simple mixture of cilantro and onions, with a squeeze of lime juice.

-When I make this Chicken Street Tacos recipe as appetizers at a party, I’ll often set out various toppings for guests to decide for themselves what to include in their chicken tacos.
+When I make this Chicken Street Taco recipe as an appetizer for a party, I’ll often set out various toppings for guests to decide for themselves what to include in their chicken tacos.

 Ingredients For Chicken Street Tacos

-- Chicken Breast – I use the boneless, skinless kind for street tacos, but you can also use boneless chicken thighs.
+- Chicken Breast – I use boneless skinless chicken breasts for street tacos and grill them over medium-high heat, but you can also use boneless chicken thighs.
 It will be marinated and grilled so it’s nice and juicy.

 - Mexican Chicken Marinade – Cilantro, Garlic, Lime juice, Olive oil.
 You can also add other spices like chili powder, cumin, paprika, and oregano.